Should I change from sole trader to company?

 To change from a sole trader to a company structure, you’ll need to pay the ASIC fee.
 At the time of writing, this fee is about $500.
 If you have a professional setup your company, your registration fee can range anywhere from $500 to $3,000.

 It's a good idea to make sure that the professional setting up your company clearly explains if their service fee includes the ASIC registration fee or if its separate.

 And each year, you’ll need to pay an ASIC renewal fee which is currently about $300 per year.

 Also, you’ll have company tax costs.
 These include lodging a Business Activity Statement (BAS), which you can lodge either quarterly, bi-annually or annually.
 Many small businesses lodge quarterly for cash flow reasons, but you should get some advice for what best suits your business.

 Finally, your annual tax return can range anywhere from $2,000 upwards.

-Also, your contracts may need to be changed across your business.
+Your contracts may need to be changed across your business.
 For example, supplier contracts, employment agreements and leases because you'll be entering those agreements as the company and not yourself personally as a sole trader would.

 As always, get advice if you are in doubt.